 From the inside, press the front of the power door lock switch (on either front door) to unlock all doors and the liftgate.
 With the content theft-deterrent system, the power door lock switch will not unlock the doors until the system is disarmed.
-See "Content Theft-Deterrent" in the Index for more details.
+See Content Theft-Deterrent on page 2-27 for more details.

 You can lock all doors and the liftgate from the inside by pressing the rear of the power lock switch on either front door.
 With the content theft-deterrent system, the power door lock switch may cause the system to arm.
-See "Content Theft-Deterrent" in the Index for more details.
+See Content Theft-Deterrent on page 2-27 for more details.